In Part One of this tutorial series, we cover the basics of how to use widgets in WordPress.

 (Adjust column width or reduce image size)

-- If you don’t want your button image to be centered inside the sidebar, delete the <center> and </center> tags from the beginning and end of the HTML code.
-The image will then align to the left.
+- If you don’t want to center the button image inside the sidebar, delete the <center> and </center> tags from the beginning and end of the code.
+The image will then be aligned to its default settings (normally left-aligned).

 Click on this link to continue: